Drone-Acharya/airsim_grid2.0/README.md

  - All simulator related files go into `sim-files`
  - Rest TBD

+ ### PROPOSE PR ONLY FROM YOUR FORK AND NOT FROM ORIGIN MASTER.
+LET'S KEEP CODEBASE CLEAN.
 ---

 1. Git clone https://github.com/uzh-rpg/minimum_jerk_trajectories and put in parent directory (or append path in `min_jerk_uzh.py`).